Rangertheman/coc7-babele-sv/README.md

 # coc7-babele-sv
- Swedish translation of HavlockV's Call of Cthulhu 7th edition system for Foundry VTT.

 ## Description - Beskrivning

 * Swedish translation of HavlockV's Call of Cthulhu 7th edition system for Foundry VTT.